mkshah605/Personal-Brand-Development/README.md

 ## The Data

 I obtained the data from the survey as responses were coming in, using the Google Sheets API.
 Because I designed the survey with the analysis in mind, the data was clean and minimal additional cleaning was needed.
-Mostly, I ensured each word was consistent (capitalized, no trailing or leading spaces), and that words were spelled correctly, etc. There was one word I had to manually correct, as it was written two different ways by two different people ("Hard-working" v.s.
+Mostly, I transformed the data from wide to long, ensured each word was consistent (capitalized, no trailing or leading spaces), and confirmed that words were spelled correctly, etc. There was one word I had to manually correct, as it was written two different ways by two different people ("Hard-working" v.s.
 "Hardworking").

 ## The Analysis